eatthatpie/dizzy-store/README.md

 console.log(store.get('exampleModule.keepedValue')); // output: 12
 ```

-You access the getter by calling store's `dispatch` method:
+You access the dispatcher by calling store's `dispatch` method:

 ```js
 store.dispatch('moduleName.dispatcherFunctionName', { params });
 ```

-## Subscribing to a store module
+## Subscribing to the store module

 ### Listeners

 Listeners can be subscribed to getters.
 Each listener should implement two methods:

 `storeData` -- is fired on subscription,
-`storeDataChange` -- is fired each time any of dispatchers associated with getter's module is called.
+`storeDataChange` -- is fired each time any dispatcher associated with getter's module is called.

 Example: